 Local art + culture

 RISD is a perfect fit for Providence, which dubs itself “the Creative Capital.”
 Students find a range of film, food, music, theater and arts options to choose from, many a short walk or bike ride from campus.
-Independent and experimental cinema reigns at the nearby Avon Cinema and Cable Car Cinema and Café.
+Independent and experimental cinema reigns at the nearby Avon Cinema.
 AS220, the city’s eclectic community arts center, brings together adventurous gallery shows and live music with a popular restaurant/bar just around the corner from the award-winning Trinity Repertory Company.
 Downcity is peppered with music and dance clubs, and many old mills in Olneyville and on the West End offer converted spaces for local bands.
 Creative hubs like the 3D studio and educational center The Steel Yard, New Urban Arts and Big Nazo Lab have RISD connections—and many more welcome students and alumni to get involved.

 Neighborhoods with character

 Providence is full of interesting old colonial architecture, artists’ lofts, great restaurants and distinctive ethnic neighborhoods—from the Italian section on Federal Hill to the Portuguese community in Fox Point and enclaves of resettled refugees from Liberia and Southeast Asia in South Providence and Elmwood.

 Upperclass and grad students who opt out of RISD housing generally choose to live in neighborhoods within a mile campus—often in 18th- and 19th-century homes on Benefit Street and College Hill, and in Fox Point, Wayland Square and other areas of the East Side.
 Most students walk or bike everywhere they want to go, though public buses are also available to RISD students at no cost.